restub/restub/README.md

-# Exprest
+# Restub

-Exprest framework is a RestSharp library wrapper to simplify building REST API clients with logging and tracing support.
+Restub framework is a stub code building REST API clients with tracing support.
+It uses RestSharp library and Newtonsoft.Json serializer behind the scenes.

 # Getting started